Examples of QR Assessment Instruments

 At Northern Essex, "the institutional co-chairs created a uniform assignment that would tap into the abilities described in two outcomes developed by the Core Academic Skills Assessment Committee, named Global Awareness and Quantitative Reasoning.
 The assignment created was a scenario which presented a real-world problem faced by the United States; a graphical display of information relevant to solving the problem; and brief descriptions of situations in six fictional countries including information on political, economic and cultural factors."
 The results are available online.

 This is a non-proprietary QLRA instrument and is a compilation of the Bowdoin, Wellesley and Colby Sawyer exams.
 As described by Eric Gaze at Bowdoin College, PI on an NSF-funded QLRA grant, this instrument "is being piloted at schools across the country, including community colleges, public universities and liberal arts schools."
 Over 1600 students have taken the test, with mean scores at schools ranging from 39% to 79%.

 As noted on U-Akron's web site, "During the 2010 – 2011 academic year, faculty coordinating College Algebra and Statistics for Everyday Life (SEL) performed an assessment of students' ability in quantitative reasoning and mathematical reasoning."
-The results of the assessment are available online.

 This is a multiple choice QR assessment instrument that was developed for the purposes of assessing the extent to which quantitative skills can be improved through a semester of introductory undergraduate science instruction.